zotroneneis/zotroneneis.github.io/_posts/2018-08-04-blog-post-day-12-to-15.md

 Well, this is not working.
 It raises an error *at instantiation time*: ```TypeError: Can't instantiate abstract class Charm with abstract methods defining_feature```.
 Why?
 Because we forgot to implement the ```defining_feature``` method!

-This highlights a big advantage of using Abstact Base Classes: if a subclass does not implement all the methods required by the base class, an error is raised at *instationation time*.
+This highlights a big advantage of using Abstact Base Classes: if a subclass does not implement all the methods required by the base class, an error is raised at *instantiation time*.
 When not using abtract base classes, we get an error much later, namely only when calling the missing method.
 A complete implementation of ```Charm``` should look as follows:

 ```python
 class Charm(Spell):